German submarine U-199

 After training with the 4th U-boat Flotilla at Stettin, U-199 was transferred to the 12th U-boat Flotilla for front-line service from 1 May 1943.

-She was sunk off the Brazilian coast on 31 July 1943 by the brazilian PBY Catalina "Arará".
+She was sunk off the Brazilian coast on 31 July 1943 by the Brazilian Air Force Consolidated PBY Catalina flying boat Arará.

 Design

 German Type IXD2 submarines were considerably larger than the original Type IXs.
 U-199 had a displacement of 1610 t when at the surface and 1799 t while submerged.
 The U-boat had a total length of 87.58 m, a pressure hull length of 68.50 m, a beam of 7.50 m, a height of 10.20 m, and a draught of 5.35 m.
 The submarine was powered by two MAN M 9 V 40/46 supercharged four-stroke, nine-cylinder diesel engines plus two MWM RS34.5S six-cylinder four-stroke diesel engines for cruising, producing a total of 9000 PS for use while surfaced, two Siemens-Schuckert 2 GU 345/34 double-acting electric motors producing a total of 1000 shp for use while submerged.
 She had two shafts and two 1.85 m propellers.
 The boat was capable of operating at depths of up to 200 m.

 The submarine had a maximum surface speed of 20.8 kn and a maximum submerged speed of 6.9 kn.
 When submerged, the boat could operate for 121 nmi at 2 kn; when surfaced, she could travel 12750 nmi at 10 kn.
-U-199 was fitted with six 53.3 cm torpedo tubes (four fitted at the bow and two at the stern), 24 torpedoes, one 10.5 cm SK C/32 naval gun, 150 rounds, and a 3.7 cm SK C/30 with 2575 rounds as well as two 2 cm C/30 anti-aircraft guns with 8100 rounds.
+U-199 was fitted with six 53.3 cm torpedo tubes (four fitted at the bow and two at the stern), 24 torpedoes, one 10.5 cm SK C/32 naval gun, 150 rounds, and a 3.7 cm SK C/30 with 2,575 rounds as well as two 2 cm C/30 anti-aircraft guns with 8,100 rounds.
 The boat had a complement of fifty-five.

 Operational history

-U-199 sailed from Kiel on 13 May 1943 on her first and only operational patrol; she negotiated the gap between Iceland and the Faroe Islands, before heading south and had crossed the Equator by 17 June, targeting ships in the South Atlantic Ocean.
-Operating off the Brazilian coast, she torpedoed and damaged the Brazilian armed merchant ship Bury, which returned fire and managed to escape.
+U-199 sailed from Kiel on 13 May 1943 on her first and only operational patrol; she negotiated the gap between Iceland and the Faroe Islands before heading south, crossing the Equator by 17 June, targeting ships in the South Atlantic Ocean.
+Operating off the Brazilian coast, she torpedoed and damaged the Brazilian armed merchant ship Bury, which returned fire before escaping.
 On 4 July, the submarine was spotted on the surface by the small fishing boat Changri-Lá.
-The Brazilian boat was sunk with the loss of all hands by gun fire.
+The Brazilian boat was sunk with all hands by gunfire.
 U-199 had her first and only significant success, sinking the British merchant ship Henzada on 25 July.